folio-org/folio-install/single-server.md

 ### Sidebar: Okapi releases

-If you'd like to work with the latest Okapi release, change the final command above to:
+If you would like to work with the latest Okapi release, change the final command above to:

 ```
 sudo apt-get -y install okapi